pysco68/openapi-client/README.md

 # OpenAPI Client

+> Credit where credit is due: this library is largely based on the awesome work of @mikestead with his awesome `openapi-client` library
+> We decided to give it an overhaul to cope with all the "new" openapi 3 goodness!

-Generate ES6 or Typescript service integration code from an OpenAPI 2.0 spec.
+Generate ES6 or Typescript service integration code from an OpenAPI 3 spec.

 Also supports optional Redux action creator generation.